arrow-kt/arrow/arrow-site/docs/docs/patterns/errorhandling/README.md

 fun prepare(tool: Knife, ingredient: Lettuce): Salad? = Salad
 ```

-It's easy to work with [`Nullable Types`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types) if your lang supports special syntax like `?` as Kotlin does.
+It's easy to work with [`Nullable types`](https://kotlinlang.org/docs/null-safety.html#nullable-types-and-non-null-types) if your lang supports special syntax like `?` as Kotlin does.
 Nullable types are faster than boxed types like `Option`.
 Nonetheless `Option` is also supported by Arrow to interop with Java based libraries that use `null` as signal or interruption value like [ReactiveX RxJava](https://github.com/ReactiveX/RxJava/wiki/What's-different-in-2.0#nulls).
+Additionally `Option` is useful in generic code when not constraining with generic bounds of `A : Any` and using null as a nested signal to produce values of `Option<Option<A>>` since A? can't have double nesting.

 ```kotlin:ank
 import arrow.core.computations.nullable